EU holds off on asylum reform proposals

 Italy and Germany, respectively a main entry point for people reaching Europe and the main destination for refugees, have pushed jointly for asylum decisions to be made at a European level and for refugees to be brought directly and safely into Europe to be resettled across the bloc.

-Italy, like Greece, should under the Dublin rules have prevented the onward movement of hundreds of thousands of people towards Germany and should have handled claims locally as the first EU state entered.
-But in practise Italy and Greece have been overwhelmed and turned a blind eye to people going north.
+Italy, like Greece, should under the Dublin rules have prevented the onward movement of hundreds of thousands of people toward Germany and should have handled claims locally as the first EU state entered.
+But in practice Italy and Greece have been overwhelmed and turned a blind eye to people going north.

 Rome and Berlin have spoken up for a permanent system by which those seeking asylum are shared out among the 28 member states.
 But other states have made clear they do not want to alter a status quo that gives the first EU country entered by a would-be refugee the prime responsibility for dealing with them.